Ken Ham: Bill Nye–Ken Ham debate

-In February 2014, Ham debated with American science educator and engineer Bill Nye (popularly known as "Bill Nye the Science Guy") on the topic of whether young Earth creationism is a viable model of origins in the contemporary scientific era.
+In February 2014, Ham debated with American science educator Bill Nye (best known for his eponymous show, Bill Nye the Science Guy) on the topic of whether young Earth creationism is a viable model of origins in the contemporary scientific era.
 Critics expressed concern that the debate lent the appearance of scientific legitimacy to creationism while also stimulating Ham's fundraising.
 Nye said the debate was "an opportunity to expose the well-intending Ken Ham and the support he receives from his followers as being bad for Kentucky, bad for science education, bad for the U.S., and thereby bad for humankind."

 Ham said that publicity generated by the debate helped stimulate construction of the Ark Encounter theme park, which had been stalled for lack of funds.
 The Ark Encounter opened on 7 July 2016, a date (7/7) chosen to correspond with Genesis 7:7, the Bible verse that describes Noah entering the ark.
 The following day, Nye visited Ark Encounter, and he and Ham had an informal debate.